-Fig.1 Example of RNA extracted after nuclease titration run on 15% TBE-Urea gel.
-In the red square the sizes between 25-35 nt.
+Fig.6 Example of RNA extracted after nuclease titration run on 15% TBE-Urea gel.
+In the red square the sizes are between 25-35 nt.

-As depicted in the figure above, not digested sample does not present the typical enrichment of fragments at 25-35 nt (red square in Fig.1).
-Under-digested sample (A) does not display a high enrichment of RPFs, while the over-digested sample (C) shows a smear of signal on the gel.
-In this example, the quantity of Nux used in sample B (AU x 5) needs to be utilized for all the reactions.
+As depicted in the figure above, not digested (NT) sample does not present the typical enrichment of fragments at 25-35 nt (red square in Fig.6).
+Under-digested sample (A) does display an enrichment of RPFs but they are not well resolved, while the over-digested sample (C) should display a ladder-like pattern of bands below 50 nt and the disappearance of the signal on the top part of the gel.
+In this example, the quantity of Nux used in sample B needs to be utilized for all the reactions as it displays a sharper definition of peaks between 25-35 nt.

 By conducting the titration assay, you can determine the ideal amount of Nux required for efficient lysis of your sample according to your specific needs and specimen characteristics.
-Furthermore, if nucleic acid from your non-digested (NT) sample is degraded, you may observe a ladder-like pattern of bands below 40 nt.
+Furthermore, if nucleic acid from your non-digested (NT) sample is degraded, you may observe a ladder-like pattern of bands below 50 nt and the disappearance of the signal on the top part of the gel.
 In such cases, it is advisable to restart the experiment since the poor quality of the sample can significantly impact the results.
 It is crucial to ensure that the sample's integrity is maintained for reliable and accurate data during the Ribo-seq experiment.